BFarkascode/STM32_BLE_Custom_Server_UART/README.md

 Of note, I am merely sharing the source code I have directly modified after CubeMx has generated the files.
 If one follows Phil’s lead and modify everything as I have described here, the output should work.

+IMPORTANT!!!
+The "custom_stm.c" source code DOES NOT go into the the src folder of the code!
+It goes to "STM32_WPAN/App"! with all the other BLE-related files.

 I am also sharing the source code to run the OLED screen.
 Unfortunately, unlike previous disco screens - like the one on the F429ZI or the F412G - the screen on the WB5 is an OLED .
 This makes it not compatible with previous TFT screen drive philosophies (no convenient IO layer found to be loaded).
 It is also soldered/attached directly to the board so no alternative boards can be used to test the screen and then port a solution from there.
 In the end I took one from github (user "libdriver" https://github.com/libdriver/ssd1315) and tailored it to run on the WB5.
 Of note, the "libdriver" solution has practically no explanation given to it, nor does it indicate clearly where the different layers (main/IO/driver/peripheral, see FSMC or LTDC screen projects) should attach.
 I have added some explanation here and there, that should help.

 ## Conclusion